• Skip to main content

 Last Updated on January 9, 2023 by Swagatam Leave a Comment

-In this post we will discuss how to build a very simple, low cost LED lamp with charger.
+In this article I have explained how to build a very simple, low cost LED lamp with charger.
 This unit can be used by any street seller, vendor, hawker, to illuminate his shop during night.
 Thus, the light will ensure that the seller can continue to do business even after dusk to enhance his profits.

 No Electricity means no Business